2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 - **Open-closed Principle**: Each software entity should be open to extension, but closed for modification.
 This means that each class (for instance) should be extensible, either via inheritance or composition, but it should not be possible to modify the class's code.
 This is practically enforcing *Information Hiding*.
 - **Liskov Substitution Principle**: Objects in a program should be replaceable with instances of their subtypes and the correctness of the program should not be affected.
 This is the base of inheritance and polimorphism, if by substituting a base class with one of its child (which should have a Child-is-a-Base relationship, for instance "Circle is a shape") the program is not correct anymore, either something is wrong with the program, or the classes should not be in a "IS-A" relationship.
 - **Interface Segregation**: Classes should provide many specific interfaces instead of one general-purpose interface, this means that no client should depend on methods that it doesn't use.
 This makes the software easier to refactor and maintain, and reduces coupling.
 - **Dependency Inversion**: Software components should depend on abstractions and not concretions.
-This is another staple of nutshell programming and OOP - Each class should make use of some other class's interface, not its inner workings.
+This is another staple of nutshell programming and O.O.P. - Each class should make use of some other class's interface, not its inner workings.
 This allows for maintainability and easier update and change of code, without having the changes snowball into an Armageddon of errors.

 ### "Composition over Inheritance" design